jgorset/custodian/README.md

     end

-Custodian ships with samplers for popular metrics such as CPU, RAM and disk usage, but you can add your own with the `--samplers` option:
+You can load your own samplers with the --samplers option:

-    $ custodian start --samplers=/home/jgorset/samplers ...
+    $ custodian start --samplers=~/.custodian/samplers

 ### Clients